List of presidents of the Executive Council of Basel-Stadt

 This is a list of presidents of the Executive Council of the canton of Basel-Stadt.
-The canton of Basel-Stadt and city of Basel are government by a seven-member executive council (Regierungsrat).
+The canton of Basel-Stadt and city of Basel are governed by a seven-member executive council (Regierungsrat).
 The executive council is chaired by its president (Regierungspräsident).
 The function used to rotate annually among the members, but has become a permanent role in 2009.
 The city of Basel doesn't have a government of its own or a mayor.